-There are other aspects to consider, including shelf stability which may be irrelevant to this study, although there is a question as to how long the wine has to be fermented for in order to have probiotic qualities, and the study doesn’t mention this.
-We also consider the strength of our probiotic very carefully.
-This study does not mention how many microorganisms would in general be included in a glass of wine, so we can not tell the strength or 'dose' that we would be getting.
-This, of course, would be a major consideration when using wine as a probiotic supplement!
+Certain other aspects, including shelf stability were not looked at in the study, and there remains a question as to how long the wine has to be fermented for in order to have these probiotic qualities.
+In addition, the study does not mention how many microorganisms would in general be included in a glass of wine, so we can not tell the strength or 'dose' that we would be getting.
+This, of course, would be a major consideration were we to be using wine as a probiotic supplement!

 This study headed up by Dolores González de Llano of Universidad Autónoma de Madrid in Spain does indicate that the probiotic properties of the lactic-acid bacteria isolated from wine are similar to those that come from more commonly known probiotic foods such as fermented dairy products and others such as sauerkraut and miso.

-It’s also worth noting that the sugar content in red wine will be detrimental to gut health as it feeds Candida (healthcare professionals can read more about candida on Probiotic Professionals page) and other pathogens which we do not want to encourage as they can indeed lead to dysbiosis which is detrimental to gut health.
+It’s also worth noting that the sugar content in red wine and other alcoholic drinks is detrimental to gut health as it feeds Candida (healthcare professionals can read more about candida on Probiotic Professionals page) and other pathogens which we do not want to encourage as they can indeed lead to dysbiosis which is detrimental to gut health.